Optimal grading contests

-In this case, we do not know exactly how the effect of the last prize compares with that of the intermediate prizes.
-We want to show that all agents who are not clubbed with the last agent are uniquely identified.
-We already know that the first agent must be uniquely identified.
-Consider any such grading contest $G=(1, n_2, n_3, \dots, k, n)$ that pools agents from $k+1$ to $n$ with a common grade.
-Now consider the contest $G'=(1, 2, 3, \dots, k, n)$ that uniquely identifies all the agents up to agent $k$.
-We can check that $\v(G')$ can be obtained from $\v(G)$ by a sequence of transfers from lower ranked prizes to better ranked prizes.
-Thus, $G'$ induces greater effort than $G$.
-It follows that the optimal grading contest must take the form $G=(1,2, \dots, k, n)$ for some $k \in \{1, 2, \dots, n-1\}$.

-\item When $h(t)$ is decreasing and convex, we know from Theorems \ref{abs} and \ref{comp} that Again, we do not know exactly how the effect of the last prize compares with that of the intermediate prizes.
-We want to show that all agents, except the first, who are not clubbed with the last agent are pooled together with a common grade.
-We already know that the first agent must be uniquely identified.
-Consider any such grading contest $G=(1, n_2, n_3, \dots, k, n)$ that pools agents from $k+1$ to $n$ with a common grade.
-Now consider the contest $G'=(1, k, n)$ that pools together all the agents, except the first, up to agent $k$.
-We can check that $\v(G')$ can be obtained from $\v(G)$ by a sequence of transfers from better ranked prizes to lower ranked prizes.
-Since each of these transfers increases expected effort, $G'$ induces greater expected effort than $G$.
-It follows that the optimal grading contest must take the form $G=(1, k, n)$ for some $k \in \{1, 2, \dots, n-1\}$.
+We want to show that $\exists k$ such that $g=(1,k, n)$, which means that all agents, except the first, who are not pooled together with the worst-performing agent are pooled together with a common grade.
+Consider an arbitrary grading scheme $g'=(1, n_2, n_3, \dots, n_{B-1}, n)$ and define $g''=(1, k, n)$ where $k=n_{B-1}$.
+Then, if $g'' \neq g'$, $v(g')$ can be obtained from $v(g'')$ by a sequence of transfers from lower ranked intermediate prizes to better ranked intermediate prizes, each of which discourages effort.
+Thus, $g''$ induces greater effort than $g'$.
+It follows that the optimal grading scheme $g$ must take the form $(1, k, n)$.
+If $h(t)$ is increasing as well, we further have that $\l_{2}\geq 0 \geq \l_n$ (Theorem \ref{thm:linear_absolute_effects}), which leads to the grading scheme $g=(1, n-1, n)$ being optimal.

 \end{enumerate}

 \end{proof}